Is 3/4 Bigger Than 2/3

 Method 2: Finding a Common Denominator

-A more robust method for comparing fractions involves finding a common denominator.
+A more strong method for comparing fractions involves finding a common denominator.
 This means finding a number that is a multiple of both denominators.
 Once we have a common denominator, we can directly compare the numerators.

 Let's compare 3/4 and 2/3: